different-name/steam-config-nix/README.md

 # steam-launch.nix

-Home Manager module for declarative Steam game launch options
+Home Manager module to enable setting Steam game launch options through your NixOS config

 > [!WARNING]
 > This module is in early development, it is unstable and should be treated as such